 Zippay ML and Hoffman GE (2010) Effect of pH on gene expression and thermal tolerance of early life history stages of red abalone (Haliotis rufescens).
 J Shellfish Res 29:429-439

 Figure 1.
 Summary of pH and concentration of dissolved CO2 (μatm) of the ambient (solid line) and elevated CO2 (dashed line) treated seawater.
 Concentrations of dissolved CO2 were calculated using total alkalinity, salinity, and pH measurements.
 Final pH measurements were adjusted to correspond to the 13°C treatment water.
-Values represent means ± standard deviation.
+The plotted data are means ± standard deviation.
+Give overall mean and SD for each treatment.

 Figure 2.
-Quantification of transcript abundance in gill tissue of juvenile Manila clams exposed to ambient CO2 (grey bars) and elevated CO2 (white bars).
+Quantification of transcript abundance in gill tissue of juvenile Manila clams exposed to ambient CO2 (grey bars) and elevated CO2 (white bars) (n= x for each treatment).
 Gill tissue samples were taken after 1, 2, and 3 weeks of exposure to CO2 treated water and analyzed for expression of perlucin (A), calmodulin (B), cathepsin L (C), ef2 (D), hsp90 (E), and GPx3 (F).
-All values are normalized to Ef1-α and standardized to the average value of the corresponding ambient expression value from week one.
+All values are normalized to ef1-α and standardized to the average value of the corresponding ambient expression value from week one.

 Figure 2.
 Percent survival of juvenile manila clams following a one hour exposure to a thermal stress at 39°C (A), or 38°C (B).
-Clams were acclimated for 3 weeks at either ambient (solid line) or elevated CO2 (dashed line) conditions prior to thermal stress.
+Clams were acclimated for 3 weeks at either ambient (solid line) or elevated pCO2 (dashed line) conditions prior to thermal stress.
 After thermal stress, animals were returned to the corresponding treatment water and mortality was monitored daily for one week.
-A significant effect on survival was detected in the elevated CO2 conditioned animals to a 40°C thermal stress.
+A significant effect on survival was detected in the elevated pCO2 conditioned animals to a 40°C thermal stress.